torproject/torspec/proposals/319-wide-everything.md

 of another relay cell.
 A `RELAY_FRAGEMENT` cell can either introduce a new fragmented cell, or can continue one that is already in progress.

-The format of a RELAY_FRAGMENT body is one the following:
+The format of a RELAY_FRAGMENT body is one of the following:

+    // First body in a series
     struct fragment_begin {
        // What relay_command is in use for the underlying cell? u8 relay_command;